mulle-sde/mulle-env/README.md

 ```

-## Adding tools
+## Add more commandline tools

 > It is assumed, that your project is still in `/tmp/a`.

+Edit the `.mulle-env/tools` file.
+The re-enter the sub-shell.
-You modify the `.mulle-env-tools` file like this:
+For example like this:

 ```
 echo "cc" >> /tmp/a/.mulle-env/tools
 mulle-env /tmp/a
 ```

-## Adding environment variables
+## Add environment variables

-During start of the subshell the file `.mulle-env/environment.sh` will be
+During the start of the sub-shell the file `.mulle-env/environment.sh` will be
 sourced.
 You can easily expand this file.
+Unless you reinitialize with
-Unless you reinitialize, your edits
+"mulle-sde init -f", your edits will be safe.

-will be safe.
-Do not forget to `export` your environment variables.
+> Hint: Do not forget to `export` your environment variables.

 ## Tips and Tricks

-#### Allow /bin and /usr/bin always
+#### Add /bin and /usr/bin to your sub-shell PATH

 Use `mulle-env -style none:restricted init` when initalizing your environment.